Ender108/Ascendance/README.md

 - Quest mods such as Wyrmstooth, Sirenroot, and Skyrim Extended Cut - Saints and Seducers.

 # Requirements
 - The latest version (currently 1.6.640 for Steam) of The Elder Scrolls V: Skyrim Special Edition.
-The GoG version of Skyrim is NOT supported at the moment.
+The GoG version of Skyrim is NOT supported.
 - All Creation Club content from the paid Anniversary Edition upgrade.

 # Recommended Specs